Social Media & Selling Online

 Millions of people are connecting through social media every hour of every day, and though simple word of mouth itself carries only a relatively small effect, enough multiplications will autonomously achieve positive results.

 There are product and services pitfalls of course.
 Negative responses can grow exponentially, and make online social media reputation recovery more difficult to achieve successfully.
-That’s why it’s so important to use reputation management services that work, such as Deeho Ltd, who manipulate the appearance of harmful online content.
+That’s why it’s so important to use reputation management services that work, such as Deeho, Social Media Marketing specialists, who manipulate the appearance of harmful online content.

 The old adage that “any advertising is good advertising”, finds the internet a rather stonier ground to live in.
 Continued downward reviews and recommendations, retweets and testimonials, do not have the “familiarising” effect that traditional media could often achieve, even in the face of adversity.